Position Title: Research Assistant

 - Experience conducting a significant independent research project.

-- Good organizational and interpersonal skills; can plan and prioritize own work and work of internal stakeholders.
+- Good organizational and interpersonal skills; can plan and prioritize own work.

 - Experiential knowledge or research on major social institutions in the United States.